What is Coinbase Wallet?

 - And, it is a wallet that qualifies you for airdrops and other giveaways (i.e. unlike coins kept on exchanges you qualify for airdrops with your Coinbase Wallet address).

-Although it is neat that you can store some non-ethereum related assets on this wallet (that was an updated post launch), its main function right now is being a sort of Ethereum-based wallet and Ethereum DAapp browser, so the rest of the page will focus on those functions.
+Although it is neat that you can store some non-Ethereum related assets on this wallet (that was an update post-launch), its main function right now is being an Ethereum-based “Web3” wallet and Ethereum DAapp browser, so the rest of the page will focus on those functions.

-UPDATE June 2019: Coinbase wallet is less integrated with DEXs than it was when it first launched.
-This likely has to do with the SEC crackdown on ICOs, many of which are ERC-20s.
+Coinbase Wallet Has Limits: Coinbase wallet is less integrated with DEXs than other Web3 wallets.
 If you can’t connect to a DEX with Coinbase Wallet, try using MyEtherWallet or Metamask.